 - Research also shows that starting to play music BEFORE you turn 4 years old makes learning easier!

-- Many successful people have had music training, from sports people, creative and even business people!
+- Many successful people have had music training, from sports people, creative, political, business and even royal people!
 There seems to be a relationship between KEEPING A BEAT and SUCCESS involving THINKING CREATIVELY!